best-practice-and-impact/govcookiecutter/CONTRIBUTING.md

 ## Documentation

 We write our documentation in [MyST Markdown][myst] for use in Sphinx.
 This is mainly stored in the `docs` folder, unless it's more appropriate to store it elsewhere, like this file.

 Further information on how to write Sphinx documentation, and how to build it into a searchable website can be found [here][docs-write-sphinx-documentation].

 ## Organisational frameworks

 Organisational frameworks are stored in the `.govcookiecutter/organisational_frameworks` folder.
 If you would like to add your own organisation's framework, follow the [instructions][docs-govcookiecutter-frameworks] in the `README.md` file in that folder.

 ---

-<a name="footnote-1">[1]</a>: Only secrets of specific patterns are detected by the pre-commit hooks.
-See
+<a name="footnote-1">[1]</a>: [Only secrets of specific patterns are detected by the
-[here][docs-pre-commit-hooks-secrets-definition] for further details.
+pre-commit hooks][docs-pre-commit-hooks-secrets-definition].

 [code-of-conduct]: ./CODE_OF_CONDUCT.md
 [coverage]: https://coverage.readthedocs.io/